IR35 and the private sector

 • wholly overseas organisations with no UK presence will be excluded from the extended IR35 rules, and

-• a new legal obligation will be introduced on organisations to respond to requested information about their size from the agency or worker, to make it clearer who is responsible for determining the worker’s tax status
+• a legal obligation will be introduced on organisations to respond to requested information about their size from the agency or worker, to make it clearer who is responsible for determining the worker’s tax status

-HOW DOES THE CURRENT SYSTEM WORK?
+HOW DOES THE IR35 SYSTEM WORK?

 • Put simply, the PSC decides what level of tax is payable.